Baltoli/project-docs/notes/log.md

   counterintuitively, the best way might actually be to add *extra states* to an automaton - this way, we can encode transitions directly past stuff that we know to be true.
 More digging through the TESLA code needed here.
+* Did some stats on a promising benchmark - T test seems to indicate that at higher levels of contention, there's a significant improvement when using the statically analysed version of the code.
+Difference is less significant when there's less contention, but that makes sense as the overhead is all in code that only gets triggered on lock contention.
+* Have kicked off a larger benchmark.